Made of glass and for everyone

 Working with the researcher to develop plans and helping to create a specific project is exciting!

-Who are the clients of this unique workshop?
+Who are the clients of this extraordinary workshop?
 Teachers and researchers from a wide variety offields: mainly chemistry, but also pharmacy, medicine, physics… “In fact, the entire scientific community may need glassware, ”explains this enthusiast, whom even the university’s mathematicians have come to see.
 Their request: the creation of a “Klein bottle,” that strange, self-contained vessel, which shares some similarities with the no less strange but better-known Möbius strip.

 And while Tristan’s craft occasionally flirts with artistic creation, he doesn’t mind it at all.
-At the request of the UM’s art and culture department, he thus participated in the Chimaera exhibition, as part of the artist residency by the Microclimax collective, creating for the occasion an incredible glass prototype: a forest of scented vases emerging from an undergrowth of fused chemistry balloons.
+At the request ofUM art and culture department, he participated in the Chimaera exhibition as part of the Microclimax collective’s artist residency, creating for the occasion an incredible glass prototype: a forest of scented vases emerging from an undergrowth of fused chemistry balloons.

 While these forays into the art world remain limited, the business itself is still in its infancy, predicts Tristan, whose order book is growing rapidly.
 Especially since the Balard Chemistry Campus project could undoubtedly further expand the community likely to use this local service.